timmy11803/Tableau-Dashboard-Project/README.md

-I Assessed and analyzed key sales metrics, including revenue, profit margins, and conversion rates, to gain a comprehensive understanding of overall sales performance.
+Assessed and analyzed key sales metrics, including revenue, profit margins, and conversion rates, to gain a comprehensive understanding of overall sales performance.

 Conducted market segmentation analysis to identify high-performing market segments and optimize sales strategies for specific customer demographics.